ratatoskr/ratatoskr/samples/README.md

 # Samples
-This directory contains basic samples for Wraith.IO.
+This directory contains basic samples for Ratatoskr.

 ## To Run Samples
 1. `npm install`